ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 While {{RFC9594}} defines the operations and interface available at the KDC, as well as general message formats for the interactions between Clients and the KDC, it delegates details on the communication and security approaches used in a group to separate application profiles.
 These are specialized instances of {{RFC9594}} that target a particular group communication approach and define how communications in the group are protected, as well as the specific keying material and configuration parameters provided to group members.

 This document specifies an application profile of {{RFC9594}}.
-Message exchanges among the participants as well as message formats and processing follow what is specified in {{RFC9594}}, and enable secure Pub-Sub communication where a group of Publishers and Subscribers securely communicate through a Broker using CoAP as per {{I-D.ietf-core-coap-pubsub}}.
+Message exchanges among the participants as well as message formats and processing follow what is specified in {{RFC9594}}, and they enable secure Pub-Sub communication where a group of Publishers and Subscribers securely communicate through a Broker using CoAP as per {{I-D.ietf-core-coap-pubsub}}.

 In particular, this document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers at the Broker, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications via the Broker.